DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 #Acknowledgements

-It took a vast constellation of relations to write this book.
-These relations reach widely and vary greatly in their relationship to me, this work, this life.
-They cross vast spaces and times, species, and disciplines.
-Together they underscore the many interrelations, unexpected connections and alliances, and transformative encounters that make up this work, this life, me.
-I acknowledge that I am thoroughly dependent on and carried by all of yous.
+The writing of this dissertation is the result of a vast constellation of relations.
+These relations reach widely and vary greatly in their relationship to this work, this life, me.
+They cross disciplines, vast spaces and long times, and species.
+Together, they underscore the many connections, affective alliances and transformative encounters that make up this work, this life, me.
+I acknowledge that I am thoroughly indebted to and carried by all of you.
 My gratitude is profound.

-I am deeply indebted to my supervisors at Erasmus University Rotterdam and Maastricht University.
+I am much obliged to my supervisors at Erasmus University Rotterdam and Maastricht University.
 My gratitude goes out to Willem Schinkel.
-Willem has been a tremendous support, and I join many others in paying homage to him and acknowledging his intellectual generosity, mentorship, friendship and brilliance with which he helped me to think through and improve my ideas.
-I am grateful to Karin Wenz, who saw this project through to its completion, for her detailed and insightful commentaries, her warm support, her interdisciplinary expertise, and for being a gentle soul.
-And I am thankful to Jess Bier, for her sparkly energy, fantastic feedback and stellar hands-on suggestions.
+Willem has been a tremendous support, and I join many others in paying homage to him and acknowledging the intellectual generosity, mentorship, friendship, and brilliance with which he helped me to think through and improve my ideas.
+I am grateful to Karin Wenz, who saw this dissertation through to its completion, for her detailed and insightful commentaries, heartening support, her interdisciplinary expertise, and for being a gentle soul.
+And I am thankful to Jess Bier, for her sparkling energy, fantastic attentive feedback, and hands-on suggestions.

-I want to thank the Amsterdam University of Applied Sciences, the Faculty of Digital Media and Creative Industries, for giving me the opportunity to write this book.
-Without their support, I would not be writing these acknowledgements.
-My sincere gratitude goes out to Geert Lovink, who stimulated me to pursue a Ph.D., for his tireless support and generosity, for being an uncompromising spirit, a source of inspiration, and for always asking the right questions.
+I want to thank the Amsterdam University of Applied Sciences, the Faculty of Digital Media and Creative Industries, for giving me the opportunity to work on this dissertation.
+Without their financial support, I would not be writing these acknowledgements.
+My sincere gratitude goes out to Geert Lovink, who stimulated me to pursue a Ph.D., for his tireless encouragement, for being an uncompromising spirit, and for always asking the right questions.
+The third chapter of this dissertation has been greatly informed and inspired by the MoneyLab project we developed over the years at the Institute of Network Cultures.

-In 2017/2018 I spent a semester as a writer in residence at Digital Asia Hub in Hong Kong, which was an invaluable experience.
-I want to give a shout-out to Malavika Jayaram for inviting me to work with her, which was a delight, and for being such a generous human being whose spirit helped shape this book.
+In 2017/2018 I spent a semester as a writer in residence at Digital Asia Hub (DAH) in Hong Kong, which was an invaluable experience.
+I want to give a shout-out to Malavika Jayaram, the director of DAH, for inviting me to work with her — which was a delight — and for being such a big-hearted, witty, and ingenious human being whose spirit helped shape this dissertation.

-Important parts of this book have been written in research environments I was lucky enough to be able to work in: the Netherlands Institute Turkey in Istanbul, Royal Netherlands Institute in Rome, Hong Kong University and Chinese University of Hong Kong.
-I am deeply appreciative of Adreas Treske, Su Gokce, Rosi Braidotti, Hollie Mackenzie, Anir Halder, Diana Teggi, Katie Guinnane, Donatella della Ratta, Richard Rogers, Jack Qiu, Ying Chan, Sam Chua, Dev Lewis, Rolien Hoying, Saskia Witteborn, Maggie Leung, Johanna Pezold, Nadim Abbas, Angela Dhalaigh, Anna Fiedler, Ashley Wong, Iris Hoiting and Anya Rangaswami for adding fluorescent colours to this trajectory.
+Important parts of this book have been formed and written in research environments I was lucky enough to be able to work in: the Netherlands Institute Turkey, in Istanbul, Royal Netherlands Institute, in Rome, Hong Kong University, and the Chinese University of Hong Kong.
+I am deeply appreciative of Adreas Treske, Su Gozke, Rosi Braidotti, Hollie Mackenzie, Anir Halder, Diana Teggi, Katie Guinnane, Donatella della Ratta, Richard Rogers, Jack Qiu, Ying Chan, Sam Chua, Rolien Hoying, Saskia Witteborn, Maggie Leung, Johanna Pezold, Dev Lewis, Angela Dhalaigh, Anna Fiedler, Ashley Wong, Iris Hoiting, Murat Es, Anya Rangaswami, and Shan & Tony, for adding fluorescent colours to this trajectory.

-For sharing their critical and creative minds, for pointing at lineages, giving directions, for inspiring me to do better: Scott Wark, Shailoh Phillips, Sabine Niederer, Evelyn Wan, Inte Gloerich, Janna van Grunsven, Lacey Verhalen, Anja Groten, Tero Karppi, Anne Slootweg, Maja Hertoghs, Sanne Boersma, Irene van Oorschot, Rogier van Reekum, Max Dovey, Zouhair Hammana, Daan Oostveen, Kasper Bockweg, Marcel Zuijderland, and the anonymous Reviewer 2.
+For sharing their critical and creative minds, for pointing at lineages, for giving directions, and for inspiring me to do better: Scott Wark, Sabine Niederer, Carlo de Gaetano, Inte Gloerich, Evelyn Wan, Lacey Verhalen, Anja Groten, Tero Karppi, Nadim Abbas, Max Dovey, Daan Oostveen, Kasper Bockweg, and the anonymous Reviewer 2.
+I want to thank my office mates at the EUR who made me feel welcome and at home: Anne Slootweg, Maja Hertoghs, Sanne Boersma, Irene van Oorschot, and Eva van Gemert.

-For their loving support in different ways:  Maartje Wegdam, Marie Beauchamps, Moosje Goosen,  Narges Safei, Rosanne Veger, Lex Post, Thijs Bakker, Sanja Medic, Erika Sprey, Sam Simons, Nastaran Safei, Maryn Wilkinson, Cesare Baccheschi, Alia Trabucco Zerán, Rebekka Wörmann, Mila Schlingemann, Melle van den Berg, Andrea Meuzelaar, and Lynn Berger.
-I feel fortunate for having you in my life.
-For being my dearly beloved cheerleaders, I cheer to Marijke Vos, Shailoh Philips, Loes Bogers, Laura van Schendel, Josje Damsma, Sabine Niederer, Janna van Grunsven, Donny Hodge, Nina Köll, Rieke Vos, Ludivine Rugard, Laurie Cluitmans, Rosanne Veger, Tamara Shogaolu, Joram Lamberts.
-For keeping me laughing a good deal: Clemens Kaupa, Daniel de Zeeuw and Elise van Iterson.
-Sanne Koekoek, your sense, strength and insight is incomparable.
-I am grateful to Glenn and Orlando Gemerts, Michele Aboro, Caby Balentine, Marcel Smith, Marie-Christine Nicolas and Ilse Twigt who showed me the ropes and taught me how to fight.
-I am deeply indebted to Boukje Janssen, Marjanne Tamminga, Ammelie van Beurden, Frank de Roos, Marcel Prins, Merel Kuiper for their wisdom and for teaching me how to swim upstream.
-For reminding me of the existence of different temporalities and of the importance of the larger ethics of things, I want to thank Sibbe, Toru and Ack Tjal.
+I am grateful to Glenn and Orlando Gemerts, Michele Aboro, Bernabe Concepcion, Caby Balentine, Marcel Smith, Marie-Christine Nicolas and Ilse Twigt, who showed me the ropes and taught me how to keep moving in the ring of life.
+For you, I bow.
+I am deeply indebted to Boukje, Marjanne, Ammelie, Frank, and Marcel, for sharing their wisdom and for helping me swim upstream in the muddiest of waters.
+For their love, friendship, warmth, and support:  Maartje, Marie, Moosje, Narges, Lex, Thijs, Sanja, Erika, Sam, Nastaran, Maryn, Bas, James, Marijke, Cesare, Merel, Sanne, Alia, Rebekka, Nina, Mila, Melle, Andrea, and Lynn.
+For being my dearly beloved cheerleaders: Shailoh, Loes, Laura, Josje, Janna, Donny, Rieke, Ludivine, Laurie, Rosanne, Tamara, and Joram.
+For keeping me laughing a good deal: Clemens, Daniel, and Elise.
+I am so fortunate with all of you in my life.
+My gratitude extends to Sibbe, Toru and Ack-Tjal for reminding me of the existence of different temporalities and of the importance of the larger ethics of things.

-I want to thank my sister, a giant in generosity, in strength, in courage, in encouragement, and in sisterhood, and my mom for her unconditional love, her calm endurance, and for being right beside me, always.
+I want to give a shout-out to my sister, a giant in empathy, in generosity, in strength, in encouragement, in optimism, and in sisterhood, and to my mom for her unconditional love, her calm endurance, and for being right by my side, always.
+I am blessed with you.

->But, of course […] we do not “own” the facts of our lives at all.
->This ownership passes out of our hands at birth,
->at the moment we are first observed.
->
->— Janet Malcolm, *The Silent Woman*

 # About the Author

-Sheep-counter, pet-peever, door-holder, forgetter of birthdays, name rememberer, nodder to passers-by, loser of patience, awkward receiver of gifts, social slacker, keeper of secrets, dishwasher enthusiast, sister-teaser, squanderer of money, hearty greeter of cats, misser of fleeting moments, overdue payments avoider, sucker for ginger chews, self-doubter, amateur fighter, lurker, seeker of signs, jar opener extraordinaire, horoscope reader, ballpoint-stealer, nostalgic chocolate-sprinkles aficionado, finger-counter, slipshod speller, appreciator of low-calibre dad jokes, sweat dripper at the gym, enterer into temptation, petty holder of one, two, three grudges, fast eater of certain feelings, chatterer-up of dog-owners, hotel soap pilferer, ghoster, retailer of others’ stories, lighthearted gossiper, dweller in detail, foul player of board games, out-doer of student debtors, stickerer-up for loved ones, unsolicited advice giver, furtive observer of the scantily clad and naked in the sauna, groundsholder, believer of superstitions, collector of loose ends, luck pusher, and researcher at the Institute of Network Cultures in Amsterdam.
+Patricia de Vries is a sheep-counter, petter of peeves, door-holder, forgetter of birthdays, name rememberer, nodder to passers-by, loser of patience, awkward receiver of gifts, social slacker, keeper of secrets, dishwasher enthusiast, sister-teaser, squanderer of money, hearty greeter of cats, chatterer-up of dog-owners, proud owner of a copycat Miró, misser of fleeting moments, overdue payments avoider, sucker for ginger chews, self-doubter, amateur fighter, lurker, seeker of signs, jar opener extraordinaire, horoscope reader, ballpoint-stealer, sticker-uperer for loved ones, nostalgic chocolate sprinkles aficionado, finger-counter, slipshod speller, appreciator of low-caliber jokes, sweat dripper, petty holder of one, two, and a half grudges, fast eater of certain feelings, hotel soap-pilferer, ghoster, lighthearted gossiper, dweller-in-unnecessary-detail, foul player of board games, out-doer of student debtors, unsolicited advice-giver, furtive observer-of-the-naked, grounds-holder, believer of superstitions, collector of loose ends, luck pusher, and researcher at the Institute of Network Cultures in Amsterdam.